 It's also the ultimate VR lovechild, thanks to investment from Samsung Ventures, Fove claims it will use HTC's Lighthouse tech for full on room tracking.
 It's not the only deal that Fove and signed: it also makes use of the Wear VR software platform and is compatible with Unity, Unreal, and Cryengine game engines.

 From $349, getfove.com

-Like the Samsung Gear VR and the previous Zeiss One, the hardware power for this Zeiss branded headset comes from your smartphone.
-Unlike Sammy's effort, however, you're not tied to just one mobile with the Zeiss VR One; it will play ball with any iOS or Android handset with the latest model allowing larger sizes between 4.7 and 5.5 inches (it previously only fit phones up to 5.2 inches).
+Like the Samsung Gear VR and the previous Zeiss One, the hardware power for the second-gen Zeiss branded headset comes from your smartphone.
+Unlike Sammy's effort, however, you're not tied to just one mobile with the Zeiss VR One Plus; it will play ball with any iOS or Android handset with the latest model allowing larger sizes between 4.7 and 5.5 inches (it previously only fit phones up to 5.2 inches).

-What's more, with lens maker Zeiss doing the optics, VR One definitely has promise - however the second iteration is only available in Europe right now.
+What's more, with lens maker Zeiss doing the optics, VR One Plus definitely has promise - however the second iteration is only available in Europe right now.

 The majority of these headsets are large and heavy, but Avegant's Glyph is both sleeker and smaller than the pack.
 Its svelte size is due to its display technology: rather than using conventional smartphone-like screens to present imagery, it uses an array of micro mirrors to reflect an image directly into your retina.

 The Glyph can be worn like a pair of headphones until you pull the screen down over your eyes, where you can enjoy 1280 x 720 for each eyeball.
 And while it's limited to a 45 degree field of view, the micro mirror array is said to reduce motion sickness and eye fatigue.